khakers/go-subgen/README.md

 Automatic subtitle generation for your media using [whisper.cpp](https://github.com/ggerganov/whisper.cpp).

-Runs a webserver that upon receiving a webhook with a file path will use whisper.cpp to generate subtitles for your media and output them as an .srt file.
+Runs a webserver that upon receiving a webhook with a file path will use whisper.cpp to generate subtitles for your media and output them as srt files.
+Supports webhooks from Radarr & Sonarr.

-Whisper.cpp is CPU and RAM intensive depending on the model you use, and go-subgen stores the stripped audio in memory instead of saving it to the filesystem.
-If you have large media files you will need lots of ram.
+Whisper.cpp is resource intensive, and go-subgen stores the stripped audio in memory instead of saving it to the filesystem.
+If you have large media files and/or use large models you will need lots of ram.

 ## Features